jpsca/formidable/docs/content/quickstart.md

 ## Create a form

-Create a new file in your project, which could be inside a `forms` folder.
+Create a new file in your project, typically inside a `forms` folder:

 ```python {title="forms/team.py"}
 import formidable as f